elzedlna/JilidEnam/README.md

-A web application developed for Jilid Enam Cafe to track generate and track customers unique order ID.
-This web application is developed to enhance Jilid Ename Cafe consistency in catering their customers physically or virtually.
+A web application developed for Jilid Enam Cafe to generate and track customers unique order ID.
+This web application is developed to enhance Jilid Enam Cafe's consistency in catering their customers physically or virtually.